tangent-vector/mangle/README.md

     printf("***\n");
     <<simple-scrap>>

 The scrap `print-stuff` includes a reference to `simple-scrap`, simply by giving the scrap name between `` << `` and `` >> ``.
-This scrap also shows another feature: we can define a "pretty" name for a scrap, in addition to the internal identifier, but separating them with `|`.
+This scrap also shows another feature: we can define a "pretty" name for a scrap, in addition to the internal identifier, by separating them with `|`.
 The identifier on the left is used when referring to the scrap within the literate program, but the Markdown text on the right will be used when representing the scrap in the formatted output.

 ### Extending a Scrap Definition